 Local Minimum Wage

-On April 14, 2020, the City Council approved a minimum wage ordinance that increases the local minimum wage to $15.00/hour for large businesses and $14.00/hour for small businesses.
+On April 14, 2020, the City Council approved a minimum wage ordinance that increases the local minimum wage in the City of Hayward to be higher than the current State of California Minimum Wage.

-Beginning January 1, 2021, large employers with 26 or more employees will be subject to a $15.00/hour minimum wage.
-The minimum wage for large employers will be adjusted beginning January 1, 2022, by the Consumer Price Index (CPI) for the San Francisco-Oakland-Hayward region.
+Beginning January 1, 2021, large employers with 26 or more employees are subject to a $15.00/hour minimum wage.
+The minimum wage for large employers will be adjusted beginning January 1, 2022, by the Consumer Price Index (CPI) for the San Francisco-Oakland-Hayward region to $15.56.

 “Large Business” means a business with 26 or more full or part-time employees including persons employed outside the city.

-Beginning on January 1, 2021, small employers with 25 or fewer employees will be subject to a $14.00/hour minimum wage.
-The minimum wage for small employers will be adjusted on January 1, 2022 by the Consumer Price Index (CPI) for the San Francisco-Oakland-Hayward region.
+Beginning January 1, 2020, small employers with 25 or fewer employees are subject to a $14.00/hour minimum wage.
+The minimum wage for small employers will be adjusted on January 1, 2022 by the Consumer Price Index (CPI) for the San Francisco-Oakland-Hayward region to $14.52.
 On January 1, 2023, small employers will be subject to a $15.00/hour minimum wage per State Law and any future increase in accordance to the State Minimum Wage Law.

 “Small Business” means a business with 25 or fewer full or part-time employees including persons employed outside the city.